Record360/record360-sdk-ios/README.md

 	@end

-Any object set up as the delegate of the Record360ViewController object will receive these delegate callbacks that represent the different events that occur during the workflow.
+Any object set up as the delegate of the Record360ViewController object will receive these delegate callbacks that represent the different events that occur during a transaction.

 ### Responding to transaction upload events